coopdanger/ppm-specification/draft-ppm-protocol.md

 To respond to an output share request, the helper first looks up the PPM parameters associated with task `task_id`.
 Then, using the procedure in
 {{batch-parameter-validation}}, it ensures that the request meets the requirements of the batch parameters.
-If so, it aggregates all valid input shares that fall in the batch interval into an output share.
-The structure of the output share is specific to the VDAF [VDAF] being executed, so here it is treated as an opaque byte string:
+If so, it aggregates all valid output shares that fall in the batch interval.
+The structure of the aggregated output share is specific to the VDAF [VDAF] being executed, so here it is treated as an opaque byte string:

 ~~~
 struct {